Parking chair

 The practice of using parking chairs is common in snowy weather within urban residential areas of the United States, where vehicle owners do not wish to risk losing their vehicle's previously occupied space in its absence.
 Other spaces may be hard to find due to accumulation of uncleared and plowed snow, and the owner of a vehicle may have invested considerable work in clearing a parking space to free the car.
 This is common in areas where side streets are fully lined with parallel parked cars allowing only the center of the street to be cleared of snow, which then has the effect of pushing the snow onto the parked cars.
+The practice is widely criticized because it reduces the amount of parking, and is considered unneighborly and selfish.

 This practice is especially common in the Northeastern United States (for example, in Boston and Pittsburgh), as well as Philadelphia, and the Upper Midwest and Great Lakes regions (for example, in Chicago, where it is referred to as "dibs").
 In Pittsburgh and Chicago, the use of parking chairs is considered to be an "iconic" regional practice.

 Use in inclement weather

 In snowstorms, vehicle owners with such a need mark the space as their own that their vehicle previously occupied after digging out the heavy snow that covered the vehicle and blocked them in.
+A such way to indicate that the parking spot is reserved is to place a lawn chair often referred as a "Parking Chair" to indicate others of the reserved spot for the owner that will soon return.
 The legality and level of enforcement of existing laws pertaining to this practice varies by location.
 Generally, curbside parking spaces are public property and are available to vehicles on a first-come, first-served basis.
 Still, respecting these makeshift markers has been accepted by citizens as a common courtesy during snowstorms.

 While use is year-round, it is a particularly time-honored tradition in heavy snowfall accumulation, when a resident who "digs out" their spot on the street essentially declares ownership, which often goes unchallenged by neighbors for fear of retribution.

 The idea of the practice is that the person reserves the space from which they have freed their vehicle for future parking during the remainder of the storm and as long as snow remains on the ground.
 It is generally a Lockean recognition that the effort of the physical exertion of digging provides an entitlement to the space where the vehicle was previously located.
 But in some instances, spaces get reserved in this fashion even before a snowstorm starts.